sonall99/AI-Resume-Analyzer/README.md

 ## 📝 Requirements

 ### Backend Dependencies
-- Flask/FastAPI for web framework
+- FastAPI for web framework
 - scikit-learn for machine learning
 - pandas and numpy for data processing
 - XGBoost for advanced ML models
-- OpenAI for AI suggestions
+- Gemini for AI suggestions
 - PyPDF2 for PDF processing
 - python-dotenv for environment variables